mdcollins05/srt-auto-edit/readme.md

 # SRTAutoEdit

 Apply a set of rules to your SRT (subtitle) files.
-You can remove formatting, remove/replace certain words or remove whole lines.
+You can remove formatting, remove/replace certain words or remove whole entries.

 ## Installation